gradle/gradle/design-docs/publication-model.md

         }
     }

-Running `gradle publish` will publish to the remote repository, with the customisations.
+Running `gradle publish` will publish to the remote repository, with the customizations.
 Running `gradle publishLocalMaven` will publish to the local
-Maven repository, with the same customisations.
+Maven repository, with the same customizations.

-To customise the `ivy.xml`:
+To customize the `ivy.xml`:

     apply plugin: 'ivy-publish'